maxym-dzyba/Marketplace-Revenue-Analyzis/README.md

 ### Sellers

-25 sellers was deliver 20+ orders for more than 20 days from 2018-01. **_Reccomendation is to discuss the reasons of that with sellers or try to find another sellers if there is a opportunity for that_**
+25 sellers was deliver 20+ orders for more than 20 days from 2018-01 to last date in table. **_Reccomendation is to discuss the reasons of that with sellers or try to find another sellers if there is a opportunity for that_**

 ### Statuses of orders